-Parallel structure in a sentence occurs when its grammatical units match.
-For example, in “I like to run, jump, and fish” the three verbs match.
+Parallel structure happens when the grammatical units in a sentence match.
+For example, in “I like to run, jump, and fish,” the three verbs match.
 In “He enjoyed jazz, blues, and reggae,” three nouns are listed.

 Incorrect: Nolan looked under the bed, behind the couch, and searched in the trash for his missing keys before he found them in the pocket of yesterday’s pants.